Research Studies / Clinical Trials

 Study Goals:

-As a result of of the KBG study, a similar online survey was presented to the rare disease community.
+As a result of the KBG study, a similar online survey was presented to the rare disease community.
 TCS appears to be more prevalent in the rare disease population than previously thought.
 Working with non-profit leaders, each rare disease in which TCS is suspected or diagnosed will be asked to participate in the survey.
 Results will be analyzed and diseases where clinical findings suggest further investigation into TCS will move toward an original article to be submitted for publication.
 TCS is often overlooked and/or clinical findings are ignored or misinterpreted.
 Published findings of TCS in a rare disease is important for a swift and correct diagnosis.

 TSC Survey Link: